bridge2ai/standards-schemas/CONTRIBUTING.md

 ## Guidelines for Contributions and Requests

+Please open a pull request on this repository with any changes to the data schemas.

+To request a new data element (e.g., add Standard XYZ or a new data topic), please open an issue on the [Standards Registry repository](https://github.com/bridge2ai/b2ai-standards-registry).

 <a id="reporting-bugs"></a>

 ### Reporting problems with the data model

-Please use our [Issue Tracker](https://github.com/bridge2ai/standards-schemas/issues/) for reporting problems with the ontology.
+Please use our [Issue Tracker](https://github.com/bridge2ai/standards-schemas/issues/) for reporting problems with the schemas.